DanielTockan/Rainforest-Store/README.md

 populated_product = PopulatedProductSchema()
 ```

-Both the product schema and populated product schema were imported to the product controller and available for instantiaition.
+Both the product schema and populated product schema were imported to the product controller and available for instantiation.
 This provided a great level of control of the JSON object datapoints that could be returned from each route.
 Decisions on the correct schema to use could be made based on the specific datapoints necessary for that part of the user journey.

 This was demonstrated with the "get_products" and the "get_single_product" functions: